Robin Leedy & Associates

 The Women’s Rights Prize of The Peter and Patricia Gruber Foundation is presented to an individual or group that has made significant contributions, often at great personal or professional risk, to furthering the rights of women and girls in any area and to advancing public awareness of the need for gender equality to achieve a just world.

-In addition to the cash award, Ms. Gbowee and the Women’s Legal Centre will each receive a gold medal.
+In addition to the cash award, the Center for Reproductive Rights and CLADEM will each receive a gold medal.

 Laureates of the Gruber Foundation Women’s Rights Prize: